rijalati/B_Tree/readme.txt

 The b_tree itself is stored in a file which is divided into sectors of JDISK_SECTOR_SIZE bytes.
 In my case, that is sectors of 1024 (1K) bytes.
 Each sector can be referred to by its "Logical Block Address", and sectors are labeled consecutively.
-For example, the first 0 - 1023 bytes of the file correspond to the first sector, which has an lba ("Logical Block Address of 0).
-The next 1024 - 2047 bytes in the file correspond to the second sector, which has an lba of 1.
-The next 2048 - 3071 bytes of the file correspond to the third sector, which has an lba of 2, etc..
+For example, the first 0 - 1023 bytes of the file correspond to sector zero, which has an LBA ("Logical Block Address of 0).
+The next 1024 - 2047 bytes in the file correspond to the sector one, which has an LBA of 1.
+The next 2048 - 3071 bytes of the file correspond to sector two, which has an LBA of 2, etc..

 The function void *b_tree_create(char *filename, long size, int key_size) allows you to create a b_tree.
 It takes the desired name of the b_tree file, its size, and key size as arguments.
 The